puppetlabs/puppet-docs/source/pe/3.1/quick_writing.markdown

 ### Using a Homemade Module in the Console

-* **On the console,** use the "add class" button to make the class available, just as in the [previous example](./quick_start.html#using-modules-in-the-console).
+* **On the console,** use the "Add classes" button to choose the core_permissions class from the list and make it available, just as in the [previous example](./quick_start.html#using-modules-in-the-console).
+You may need to wait a moment or two for the class to show up in the list.
-* Instead of assigning the class to a single node, **assign it to a group.** Navigate to the default group and use the edit button, then **add the `core_permissions` class to its list of classes.** Do not delete the existing classes, which are necessary for configuring new nodes.
+* Instead of assigning the class to a single node, **assign it to a group.** Navigate to the default group and use the edit button, then **add the `core_permissions` class to its list of classes.** Click "Update" to assign the class to the group.
+Do not delete the existing classes, which are necessary for configuring new nodes.

 ![adding the `core_permissions` class](./images/quick/add_core_permissions.png)